 Naturally, the license change does not fully address the concerns about whether the upstream syslog-ng project would accept patches for the open-source version that replicate the functionality of an existing proprietary plugin.
 However, the switch to the plugin-based architecture mitigates this problem as it makes it easy to develop and distribute plugins independently of the upstream version.
 For example, a Linux distribution could create plugins specifically tailored to its needs, and include them in its stock syslog-ng package — or a separate package if needed.

 Apart from the license change, syslog-ng Open Source Edition 3.2 introduces some other new features:

-For a more detailed list, refer to this
+For a more detailed list, refer to this developer blog posting.

 The syslog-ng project continues to grow as new features appear on a regular basis, making log collection and processing easier and more flexible.
 The new licensing model and the plugin-based architecture provide a range of opportunities for developers and contributors alike, and also increases the competition between system logging solutions, whether open-source or proprietary.
 As we have seen countless times, competition is good for users because it increases the range of possibilities to choose from.